cbor-wg/cddl/draft-ietf-cbor-cddl.md

 If no occurrence indicator is specified, the group entry is to occur exactly once (as if 1\*1 were specified).
+A group entry with an occurrence indicator can produce sequences of name-value pairs that are composed by concatenating a number of sequences that the basic group entry can produce, where the number needs to be allowed by the occurrence indicator.

 Note that CDDL, outside any directives/annotations that could possibly be defined, does not make any